 What difference does it make, anyway?

 First, SSDs are faster at reading and writing data.
 Second, SSDs require less power draw which conserves energy and extends laptop battery life.
 Third, SSDs have no moving parts so they make no noise and have longer lifespans.
 The downside is that SSDs are more expensive and have smaller data capacities than HDDs.

 What’s the bottom line?
 If price is a big concern, go with a traditional HDD.
 Or if you’re buying the drive mainly as a backup drive, go with a traditional HDD.
-And as far as HDDs are concerned, you can’t go wrong with the WD Blue 1 TB HDD which only costs $50.
+And as far as HDDs are concerned, you can’t go wrong with the WD Blue 1 TB HDD.

 But if the drive is going to run an operating system or hold a lot of frequently-accessed files and programs, especially video games, then go with an SSD instead.
-And as far as SSDs are concerned, you can’t go wrong with the Samsung 850 EVO 500 GB SSD which costs about $160 but performs well and lasts a long time.
+And as far as SSDs are concerned, you can’t go wrong with the Samsung 850 EVO 500 GB SSD which performs well and lasts a long time.

 Physical Size and Interface

 Once you’ve decided between an HDD and SSD, you have to pick a form factor.
 Thankfully, there are only two choices and the right choice will mostly be dictated by your current setup.
 Don’t worry, this decision will be easy.

 Data drives come in two form factors: the 3.5-inch drive and the 2.5-inch drive.